-2020 was a banner year for gold, which in early August for the first time reached above $2,000 due to a combination of factors including especially ultra-low U.S. interest rates that were actually negative when factoring in inflation, federal government plans for economic stimulus to help offset the economic impact of COVID-19 when millions lost their jobs and very strong demand for gold during the pandemic with physical supplies becoming hard to find.
+2020 was a banner year for gold, which in early August for the first time reached above $2,000 due to a combination of factors including especially low interest rates in the United States, which were actually negative when factoring in inflation, federal government plans for economic stimulus to help offset the economic impact of COVID-19 when millions lost their jobs, and very strong demand for gold during the pandemic with physical supplies becoming hard to find.

 Sales of the 2020 American Buffalo Gold Coin (Buy on eBay) started off in January at a respectable level of 21,000 and then got stronger as the year went on, reaching a very impressive level of 65,000 in March – the month when the pandemic really began for most people.
 Sales were also strong in July-August and October-November reaching between 20-30,000 for those periods.
 For the year total bullion sales were an amazing 242,000, which were almost four times the level of 2019, or an increase of about 400%!

 The 2020-W Proof American Buffalo Gold Coin (Buy on eBay) went on sale on April 9 with no order, mintage or product limit for a debut price of $2,315.
 The coin was no longer sold in the larger hardwood display boxes used since the coin began in 2006 and was instead housed in a smaller, brown leatherette presentation case with the Mint logo embossed on it.
 First reported sales were 5,104, which was almost identical to the amount in 2019.

 Production of this coin was temporarily suspended at the West Point Mint starting on April 15, 2020 and lasted for several weeks when pandemic protocols forced the Mint to shut the branch mint down to protect employees and implement special safety procedures.